gpoore/codebraid/README.md

   the start of each session and the start of each code chunk.
 The delimiters for the start of each code chunk include source names and line numbers.

-  The output for a code chunk may be delayed until all code in the chunk has finished executing, unless code output is line buffered or code manually flushes stdout and stderr.
+  With Codebraid's built-in code execution system, the output for a code chunk may be delayed until all code in the chunk has finished executing, unless code output is line buffered or code manually flushes stdout and stderr.
   For example, with Python you may want to use print functions like `print("text", flush=True)`.
 Another option is to use Python in line-buffered mode by setting `executable="python -u"` or `executable="python3 -u"` in the first code chunk of a session.

-  This option currently has no effect for Jupyter kernels.
+  With Jupyter kernels, the output for a code chunk will be delayed until all code in the chunk has finished executing.

 #### Execution